angular-ui/ui-grid/README.md

 [Examples](http://angular-ui.github.com/ng-grid/)

 ##Change Log##
 * __2013-02-06__ - Version 1.7.1 - Fixed bug with selections and multiple grids.
 New emit message for notifying when hitting bottom of viewport.
-Can disable virtualization. ng-grid will detect if less than 50 rows with it off, and enable it to not lose performance.
+Can disable virtualization. ng-grid virtualization is on by default, but can be disabled if there are less than 50 rows in the grid.
+Anything > 50 rows virtualization is forced on for performance considerations.
 * __2013-02-05__ - Version 1.7.0 - BREAKING CHANGES: Will add examples.
 Adding cell selection, navigation, and edit on focus.
 Added programmatic selections.
 Improved scrolling. ngGridEvents changed/added: see wiki.
 * __2013-01-17__ - Version 1.6.3 - Can now highlight/copy text in grid.
 Fixed multiple issues when using multiselect along with shift key.
 Refactored key events so now they are all in the same directive for viewport.
 Hovering over highlightable text will change cursors in viewport.
 Fixed #93.
 * __2013-01-09__ - Version 1.6.2 - Merged changes to have two-way data-binding work in templates, so if you're using a celltemplate, you can now use COL_FIELD instead of row.getProperty(col.field). row.getProperty is still in the row class for accessing other row values.